 - Now, knead the dough through strongly once more on a floured work surface and divide it, with a dough scraper for example, into 12 equal-sized pieces.
 Form each piece into a ball, cover them, and leave them to stand once again in a warm place for another 20 minutes.

 - The last step of the basic recipe is to fry the dough balls in hot fat.
 Heat the oil in a large pan to 360°F and place the dough balls inside carefully using a skimmer.
 Bake them for about 30 seconds on each side.
 Then leave them on a cooling rack to cool down.

 - To fill your donuts, use a cake pop stick to make a hole in each one from one side that reaches roughly to the middle.
 Rotate the stick back and forward a few times to enlarge the hole.

 For the first, fill a piping bag with a narrow spout with strawberry jelly, squirt the jelly in and dip half of the donut in the white couverture.

 For the second, fill a piping bag with plum jelly and pipe it into the donut.
 Then dip half the donut in the sugar.

 For the third variation, squeeze some egg liqueur pudding mix into the pastry and then dunk it halfway into the dark couverture.

 For the fourth version, pipe in some apple sauce and then dunk the donut to the halfway point in caramel sauce.

-Tip: When you're removing the donuts from the sauce or from the couverture, if you turn them a little, as soon as there is enough glaze on them, you reduce the risk of any drops.
+Tip: When you're removing the donuts from the sauce or from the chocolate, if you turn them a little, as soon as there is enough glaze on them, you reduce the risk of any drops.